AjinkyaBhutkar98/Quiz-App/README.md

 ## 📚 **Future Enhancements**

-* Add UI for quiz participation
+* Add React/Angular UI
-* Add distributed tracing with **Zipkin** or **Jaeger**
+* Add distributed tracing with Zipkin or Jaeger
-* Implement Docker Compose / Kubernetes deployment
+* Convert services to fully reactive architecture
-* Add responses caching using Redis
+* Add Redis caching layer

 ---

 ## 🤝 **Contributing**

-Contributions are welcome!
-Feel free to submit issues or pull requests.
+Contributions are welcome—feel free to open a pull request or raise an issue!